roma-p/vit/etc/j.md

 x graph branch: "branch: nouppercase branch" x rebase does not work.
 - checkout from commit does not make use of package path? weird...
+    -> also the case for branch from commit.
 > list tag by branch / only versionned tag not done. x rebase does not appear on graph but appears on log.
 Maybe branch tip not updated upon rebase? x rebase if I'm the editor? need to check if local changes. either commit it or reset it. x K don't keep file. kept as editor in tree-asset but file deleted and removed from indexTracked file.
 - rebase from tag.
-x versionned tag on branch dir when created asset
-- probalby editor of too much things! editor is not always released.
+x versionned tag on branch dir when created asset x probalby editor of too much things! editor is not always released. x info
+- branch from commit.

 x add clean to CLI.
 - debug install.